Sophie Joissains

-Sophie Joissains (born 25 October 1969) is a French politician and a member of the Senate of France.
+Sophie Joissains (born 25 October 1969) is a French politician who has served as Mayor of Aix en Provence since 2021.
+She was previously a member of the French Senate.
 She represents the Bouches-du-Rhône department and is a member of the Radical Party.

 Early life

 Sophie Joissains was born on 25 October 1969 to Alain Joissains, mayor of Aix-en-Provence from 1978 to 1983, and Maryse Joissains-Masini, also mayor since 2001.
 To study the Law, she moved to Paris, then Louvain, and she eventually received a Master of Advanced Studies.
 She also worked in cinema for Anatole Dauman, and started a career as a criminologist.

 Career

 In 2008, she became the youngest female member of the French Senate.
 She served as the deputy mayor of Aix-en-Provence between 2020 and 2021 and was subsequently elected mayor on 24 September 2021.
 She has been accused of nepotism.

 She supports the HADOPI law.
 Alongside Claude Domeizel, she has proposed a bank holiday to celebrate laïcité.